 Play has been defined as apparently functionless behaviour, yet since play is costly, models of adaptive evolution predict that it should have some beneficial function (or functions) that outweigh its costs.
 We provide strong evidence for a long-standing, but poorly supported hypothesis: that early social play is practice for later dominance relationships.
 We calculated the relative dominance rank by observing the directional outcome of playful interactions in juvenile and yearling yellow-bellied marmots (Marmota flaviventris) and found that these rank relationships were correlated with later dominance ranks calculated from agonistic interactions, however, the strength of this relationship attenuated over time.
 While play may have multiple functions, one of them may be to establish later dominance relationships in a minimally costly way.

-Knowledge graph centered on Early play may predict later dominance relationshi with 28 nodes and 128 connections.
-Top connected: Coupled dynamics of body mass and population growt, Marmota flaviventris, Daniel T. Blumstein, mark-recapture (Sciuridae), A test of the social cohesion hypothesis: interact.
+Knowledge graph centered on Early play may predict later dominance relationshi with 33 nodes and 191 connections.
+Top connected: Rocky Mountain Biological Laboratory, Gothic, Coupled dynamics of body mass and population growt, Marmota, Yellow-bellied Marmot.

 Items connected by shared entities, co-authorship, citations, or semantic similarity.